axonepro/sdk-ooti/CONTRIB.md

 ```

 ### Start the environment
 Now, you are ready !
-You could run the following command to start the virtuel environment
+You could run the following command to start the virtuel environment.
+Warning: when the virtual environment has started, any change in .env have doesn't affect.
+If needed, restart the environment.
 ```
   make start
 ```